 Some hospitals have discount policies for patients who have no insurance, under which the patient receives a discount off of the full charge, similar to the discounts negotiated by insurance companies.
 All hospitals have free care policies for low-income patients.
 You can call a hospital to learn about its policies and application process.
 Financial counselors are available at the hospitals to help answer specific questions and guide you through the process.

 Are physician charges included in the prices shown?

-Physician charges are included in the list of common CPT outpatient services (Tables 3A-3I).
-However, the amounts shown for inpatient stays and outpatient procedures (Tables 1A and 2A) do NOT include physician charges.
+Physician charges are included in the list of common CPT outpatient services where applicable.
+However, the amounts shown for inpatient stays and outpatient procedures do NOT include physician charges.
 Those charges only include hospital charges.

 How do I find information on charges for procedures that are not listed in this report?